 Work relationships are incredibly important to employee well-being, and even more so in remote teams.
 In fact, research from happiness expert Annie McKee reveals that “one of the ways we can make ourselves happy and feel more fulfilled in our workplaces is to build friendships with the people that work with us, work for us and even with our boss.”

 Employees with friends or social connections at work tend to be more engaged and loyal workers because these quality relationships contribute to overall company respect, trust, and loyalty.
 Casual communication is crucial when it comes to team building for remote teams.

 Remember that in regular office settings, employees have plenty of opportunities that allow casual interactions, such as in the break room, near the vending machines, or even just walking back together from group meetings.

 Although remote teams do not share these same opportunities, there are still plenty of creative ways to build these connections and get to know one another outside of work.

 Activities like sharing GIFs, posting pictures of pets, having questions of the week, etc., provide plenty of ways for employees to engage in less work-focused chatting (such as a #random channel in Slack or Microsoft Teams).

 Maintaining positive company culture

-Although team building for remote workers has some challenges, these are easy to overcome with a little planning and dedication, and well worth the effort.
+Although team building activities for remote workers have some challenges, these are easy to overcome with a little planning and dedication, and well worth the effort.